cubetech/wordpress.foundation/README.md

-WORDPRESS FOUNDATION
+WordPress Foundation Theme
 ===================

-UPDATED TO VERSION 3.0

-Zurb's Foundation (http://foundation.zurb.com) in WordPress theme form.
-Using Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones).
+Zurb's Foundation (http://foundation.zurb.com) in a WordPress theme.

 FEATURES
 ________

 We’ve built the WordPress Foundation theme so that it could be used as-is or as a starting point for theme developers.
-It’s built on top of the Bones theme framework by Eddie Machado and based on v3.0 of Zurb's Foundation.
+It’s based on v3.x of Zurb's Foundation.

 Here’s what we’ve got so far.
 Watch this project on Github to keep up with some enhancements we’re developing.